rayfrankenstein/AITOW/README.md

 "Being prepared with a clear, concise, well-communicated vision of what you want to build is essential to developing quality software, regardless of the adopted process.

 Agilists frequently argued investing time and energy into crafting requirements is an “anti-pattern”, so being unprepared became the Right Way To Work TM.
 This is 100% dead-ass wrong."--trentnix, [https://news.ycombinator.com/item?id=34886374](https://news.ycombinator.com/item?id=34886374)

 ---
+"None of Scrum’s activities are directed to improving development.
+Instead Scrum just keeps piling on soul sucking micro management, without ever questioning its lack of value."--Tom Flaherty, [Why Scrum is the Wrong Way to Build Software](https://medium.com/@ard_adam/why-scrum-is-the-wrong-way-to-build-software-99d8994409e5)

+---
+"Calling [these dysfunctional things we see in scrum projects] Anti-patterns implies that people just aren’t “Scrumming hard enough”, when in actuality these are behaviors that emerge when people are following the process exactly as it is prescribed.
+You have to omit many of its core tenants to avoid them."--Adam Ard, [Why Scrum is the Wrong Way to Build Software](https://medium.com/@ard_adam/why-scrum-is-the-wrong-way-to-build-software-99d8994409e5)

+---
 "Agile, and especially Scrum, are a scam.
 Well intentioned, yes, but mostly serve to create an industry around a problem that often doesn't exist at all.